maestre3d/dynamodb-tx-outbox-sample/README.md

 # Transactional Outbox Pattern in Amazon DynamoDB
-A demonstration of the transactional outbox messaging pattern (+ trailing log) with Amazon DynamoDB (+ Streams) written in Go.
+A demonstration of the transactional outbox messaging pattern (+ Log Trailing) with Amazon DynamoDB (+ Streams) written in Go.

 For more information about transaction outbox pattern, please read [this article](https://microservices.io/patterns/data/transactional-outbox.html).